LenneDalben/StardewValleyModsGPL/Artisan Equipment for Sale/[STF] Artisan Equipment for Sale/Artisan Equipment for Sale Readme.txt

 Tapper             |      4000      | Learn recipe and 4 hearts with Robin
 Keg                |      7500      | Learn recipe and 5 hearts with Robin
 Cask               |      2500      | Learn recipe and 7 hearts with Robin
+Heavy Tapper       |      6150      | Learn recipe and 9 hearts with Robin

                  Sandy
 |   Machine        | Purchase Price | Requirements